google/WebFundamentals/src/content/en/updates/2019/03/kv-storage.md

 probably know that (at least up until now) importing anything other than a URL will generate an error.
 And `std:kv-storage` is not a valid URL.

-So that raises the question: _do we have to wait until all browsers support built-in module before we can use it in our code?_
+So that raises the question: _do we have to wait until all browsers support a built-in module before we can use it in our code?_

 Thankfully, the answer is **no!** You can actually use built-in modules in your